topfreegames/podium/docs/leaderboard-enrichment.md

 "tenant-id": "tenant-id",
 ```

 Podium will automatically call the endpoint for each read operation that retrieves information about leaderboard members.
 The enriched metadata will be included in the response, enhancing the details available for each member.
+If the corresponding configuration for the tenant-id sent is not found, of if none is specified, Podium will  return the response without any metadata.